University of Portsmouth

 MSc Logistics and Supply Chain Management

-Integrate your business skills with mathematical analysis for a modern operational career with this MSc Logistics and Supply Chain Management degree course.
+ntegrate your business skills with mathematical analysis for a modern operational career with this MSc Logistics and Supply Chain Management degree course.
 You'll explore the flow of information between suppliers, manufacturers, retailers and consumers, and find ways to streamline your company's activity for improved effectiveness and efficiency.

 You'll be working with quantitative data and analytical techniques, applying developments in logistics technology, and learning from professional research into the current issues in operations and supply chain management.
-You'll have access to industry-standard software such as Simul8, and to site visits and case studies drawn from live problems in the profession.
+You'll have access to industry-standard software such as Simul8, and to case studies drawn from live problems in the profession.
 You'll plan and produce a personal research-driven project, perhaps with an industrial partner organisation, and will study with lecturers who contribute to both the academic and industrial streams of this sector.

-You'll graduate with all the tools required for a career in logistics and operations management, either in the UK or further afield
+You'll graduate with all the tools required for a career in logistics and operations management, either in the UK or further afield.

 Entry Requirements